pragnyanramtha/lecture/delusional optimisim.md

 but you need the most obsessed one

-and that is the key to growth
+and that is the key to your growth

 Now, then how do you become **obsessed ?**